lotusink/Voltstream/README.md

 ## **1. Project Introduction**

-This project builds a prototype big data system for building energy consumption forecasting and real-time monitoring, based on Spark and Kafka, to achieve energy trend prediction and anomaly detection.
+This project builds a prototype big data system for building energy consumption forecasting and real-time monitoring, based on Spark and Kafka, to achieve energy trend prediction.
 The overall system adopts a layered storage and batch–stream integrated architecture design, covering the complete process of data collection, distributed processing, model training, real-time inference, and visualization.
 It can simulate the real-time streaming and prediction of hourly energy consumption data.
 I independently completed offline modeling and analysis, as well as the implementation of online inference and real-time monitoring.

 ## **2. Data Description**